hashim222/mha-bank/README.md

         ![image for user "options" to choose from](/readme-images/user-option.png)

     * When the user chooses option 1 "Deposit," they will be asked to deposit money.

-      If the user already exists, their previous account balance will be updated and if the user is newly created, their details and balance will be saved.
+        Upon depositing, existing users will have their previous account balance updated, and a newly created user will have their details and balance saved.

         ![image for user "deposit"](/readme-images/user-deposit.png)

     * When the user selects option 2 "Withdraw", they will be asked if they would like to withdraw money by choosing one of the option, yes or no.

       If user press no they will be taken back to options section.

       If user presses yes, they will be asked how much they would like to withdraw, and they can withdraw by typing the amount.

         ![image for user "withdraw"](/readme-images/withdraw-money.png)